Magazine Subscriptions for Gifts or a Doctor’s Waiting Room

 How to Recycle Used Magazines

 I don't like to throw my old magazines out with the garbage, so I donate my old magazines to my doctor when I visit for a checkup.
-Especially for those who have a lack of reading material in their office.
-For privacy I tear off the corner where my address is printed on the cover.
+For privacy, I tear off the corner where my address is printed on the cover.

 You can even save the magazines you already had read to give to friends if there's an article that you think they may be interested in reading.
 It's just another way of avoiding filling the landfills.